 How do I tell the Court that I like or dislike the Settlement?

 The deadline to object to the Settlement was December 30, 2019.Back To Top

 When and where will the Court decide whether to approve the Settlement?

 The Court held a Fairness Hearing at 8:30 a.m.
-EST on January 27, 2020, at the chambers of the Honorable Robert N. Scola Jr, Wilkie D. Ferguson Jr. Building, Courtroom 12-3, 400 North Miami Avenue, Miami, Florida 33128.
+EST on January 27, 2020, at the courtroom of the Honorable Robert N. Scola Jr, Wilkie D. Ferguson Jr. Building, Courtroom 12-3, 400 North Miami Avenue, Miami, Florida 33128.
 At this hearing, the Court considered whether the Settlement is fair, reasonable, and adequate.
 The Court also considered any request by Class Counsel for attorneys’ fees and expenses, and for Service Awards for the Class Representatives.
 Any objections were considered by the Court at the hearing.
 After the hearing, the Court approved the Settlement.Back To Top

 What happens if I did nothing?